 Join Us for

-The SEI hosts multiple annual DevSecOps Days events and is a community advocate for the All Day DevOps conference.
-DevSecOps Days events provide you with an opportunity to elevate how you integrate security into your DevOps practices and transform your DevSecOps journey.
-Learn from fellow practitioner successes, discover ideas on integrating security into your teams, and leave with insights on automating security within the entire developer and production pipeline.
-Visit the DevSecOps Days website to learn more and register for an event.
+DevSecOps Days are back in 2022 with three SEI-hosted free virtual events that give you the opportunity to elevate how you integrate security into your DevOps practices and transform your DevSecOps journey.
+Attendees will learn from fellow practitioner successes, discover ideas on integrating security into your teams, and leave with insights on automating security within the entire developer and production pipeline.

 The Latest from the SEI Blog